tomkarho/Protacon.RxMq/README.md

 ## CI

+Project uses Azure devops pipeline https://dev.azure.com/Protacon/Protacon.RxMq
+Pipeline is authorized with service principal read from devops secret file
+Nuget api key is devops pipeline variable $(nugetApiKey) create new in nuget org in your account if needed
+It publishes nugets to https://www.nuget.org/packages?q=rxmq
-Project uses Azure devops pipeline https://dev.azure.com/Protacon/Protacon.RxMq Pipeline is authorized with service principal read from devops secret file Nuget api key is devops pipeline variable $(nugetApiKey) create new in nuget org in your account if needed It publishes nugets to https://www.nuget.org/packages?q=rxmq Pipeline flow : build-create env for tests with secrets - run test -tear down env - if tag (release) publish nugets
+Pipeline tag build triggers when new release with tag is made in github
+Pipeline flow : build-create env for tests with secrets - run test -tear down env - if tag (release) publish nugets